 Reluctant to abandon the book after only a few minutes, I persisted.

 Instead of getting the hard-boiled “Wired In The Blood” style of book I was expecting and dreading, I was presented with a slightly silly romance, built around a cowboy boot-wearing female pathologist who pukes at the sight of dead bodies, has a failed relationship with the lead homicide detective and is haunted by some recent trauma that has affected her ability to function.
-My main reactions was: “not another one of these!”.
+My main reaction was: “not another one of these!”.

 What finally persuaded me to stop listening was the quality of the writing, which managed to be simultaneously underwritten and riddled with cliches.